screenshot 2026 04 07 212751

 The practitioner does not think in terms of stability or clarity.
 These are felt directly as conditions of the system.
 When something is off, it is recognized immediately.
 When adjustment is needed, it happens without analysis.

-This is the transition from training to embodiment.
+This marks the transition from training to embodiment.

 The Practice Field